Rakeela/dragora-notes/2021-6-2-One-Hundred-and-Thirteenth.md

 Posting this stuff is fundamentally sexual exhibitionism.
 It was my first fetish.
 I didn't want to have a sex life that I couldn't talk about or share around.
 The thing is, this kind of sharing was *supposed* to be voluntary.
 I got stalked by a rape cult who made it involuntary.
 They didn't care about my consent.
 Involuntary exhibitionism just isn't the same sex act as voluntary exhibitionism.

 ---
 People DO use porn games to prove that other people deserve to be hated.
 It happened to me personally.
 I was supposed to provide cybersexual services to people or else, then I was supposed to program porn games or else, then I was supposed to submit to a reputation for sexual desperation when I... refused to provide sexual services.
-I was hated for playing porn games, something I only did because I was trying to obey the 'or else' rules on my life.
+I was hated for playing porn games, something I mostly did because I was trying to obey the 'or else' rules on my life.

 There's nothing liberal about that.